+Lean principles come from the Japanese manufacturing industry.
+For many, Lean is the set of "tools" that assist in the identification and steady elimination of waste (muda).
+As waste is eliminated quality improves while production time and cost are reduced.
 There is a second approach to Lean Manufacturing called Toyota Production System(TPS), in which the focus is upon improving the "flow" or smoothness of work, thereby steadily eliminating mura ("unevenness") through the system and not upon 'waste reduction' per se.
 The difference between these two approaches is not the goal itself, but rather the prime approach to achieving it.
 The implementation of smooth flow exposes quality problems that already existed, and thus waste reduction naturally happens as a consequence.
 The advantage claimed for this approach is that it naturally takes a system-wide perspective, whereas a waste focus sometimes wrongly assumes this perspective.

 Both Lean and TPS can be seen as a loosely connected set of potentially competing principles whose goal is cost reduction by the elimination of waste.
 These principles include: Pull Processing, Perfect First-time Quality, waste minimization, continuous improvement, flexibility, building and maintaining a long term relationship with suppliers, Autonomation (employs automatic and semi-automatic processes to reduce physical and mental load on the workers), load leveling, production flow and visual control.
 The disconnected nature of some of these principles perhaps springs from the fact that the TPS has grown pragmatically since 1948 as it responded to the problems it saw within its own production facilities.
 Thus what one sees today is the result of a 'need' driven learning to improve where each step has built on previous ideas and not something based upon a theoretical framework.